mkarageorgi/Beneficial_Dominance_Reversal/Extended_Data_Figure_1/README.md

 ## Extended Data Figure 1

-This code reproduces Extended Data Figure 1, which characterizes the distribution of sensitive and resistant _Ace_ alleles in two _D. melanogaster_ inbred line collections (LNPA and DGRP panels).
+This code reproduces Extended Data Figure 1, which characterizes the frequencies of sensitive and resistant _Ace_ alleles in two _D. melanogaster_ inbred line collections (LNPA and DGRP panels).

 Code and analysis by Marianna Karageorgi.